Personal Retirement Savings Account

 A Personal Retirement Savings Account (PRSA) is a type of savings account introduced to the Irish market in 2003.
 In an attempt to increase pension coverage, the Pensions Board introduced a retirement savings account, that would entice the lower paid and self-employed to start making some pension provision.
 The intention was for PRSAs to supplement any State Retirement Benefits that would be payable in years to come.

+History

+PRSAs were introduced in 2002 to try to increase pension coverage and ensure adequate and flexible availability of cheap and portable pension products, mainly targeting the self-employed.

+In 2022, the Finance Act introduced a provision which resulted in the age limit for employer related contributions for an employee's pension no longer being counted towards the employee's age related limit.
+The act also excluded employer contributions to an employee’s PRSA from qualifying as a benefit-in-kind for tax purposes.

 The product

 There are two types of PRSAs, Standard and Non-Standard.

+Standard PRSA

-The Standard PRSA has a legal cap on charges.
-The maximum annual management charge is 1% and the maximum charge on each contribution is 5%.
+The Standard PRSA has a legal cap on charges of 5% on the contributions paid and 1% per year of the funds under management and investments are only allowed in pooled funds including unit trusts.
 There can be no other charge applied to the setting up of a PRSA, unless it forms part of an overall financial review.
 In this case, a fee may be charged for the advice given.

+Non-standard PRSA

-The Non-Standard PRSA can have charges higher than those stated for a Standard PRSA.
+The Non-standard PRSA can have charges higher than those stated for a Standard PRSA.

 A consumer can purchase a PRSA with or without advice.
 If the consumer does not need advice on the product or in selecting investment funds, they can buy a PRSA on an 'Execution Only' basis.
 The reward for the consumer in electing for this method of purchase is that they can buy the product without the 5% contribution charge.

 The PRSA product can also be used to supplement existing pension funding by making additional voluntary contributions to any other pension scheme available through an employer.